 A U.S. citizen and her/his dependents who have returned from a foreign country to the United States because of poverty, illness, threat of war or similar crisis, and who have no available resources.
 The U.S. Department of State certifies that a citizen or dependent of a citizen is eligible for repatriation and returns him or her to the United States.

 What is an Immigrant?

 A person admitted to the United States as a lawful permanent resident.
 A lawful permanent resident can legally live permanently in the United States.
-He or she may be given an immigrant visa by the Department of State overseas, or made a permanent resident by the U.S. Citizenship and Immigration Services in the United States.
+He or she may be given an immigrant visa by the U.S. Department of State overseas, or made a permanent resident by the U.S. Citizenship and Immigration Services (USCIS) in the United States.

 What is a Non-immigrant?

-A person who temporarily enters to the United States for a specific purpose.
+A person who temporarily enters the United States for a specific purpose.
 The person must have a permanent residence abroad and qualify as a nonimmigrant.
 Nonimmigrant classifications include: foreign government officials, visitors for business and for pleasure, aliens traveling through the United States, treaty traders and investors, students, international representatives, temporary workers and trainees, representatives of foreign media, exchange visitors, fiancées of U.S. citizens, NATO officials, religious workers, and others.
 Most nonimmigrants can be accompanied or joined by spouses and unmarried minor (or dependent) children.

 What is an Undocumented Alien?

 A person who enters the United States without a valid immigrant or non-immigrant visa, or a person who enters with a valid visa and remains in the United States after the visa expires.

 Are there special types of help for refugees?

 Yes.
 RS administers several federal and state programs that serve refugees.
 Please review the Programs and Providers section of this site for a listing of available programs and benefits.